Francesco Quinn: Career

-Later examples of Quinn's work included Park, which won the audience award at 2007 CineVegas, and the short film Muertas, starring America Ferrera.
-In 2007, he appeared as Ruben Vega in the Academy Award-nominated short film The Tonto Woman, adapted from the Elmore Leonard short story.

 Television

+Quinn made his screen acting debut in Quo Vadis?, a 1985 RAI miniseries based on the novel of the same name.

 From 1999 to 2001, Francesco appeared on the CBS soap opera The Young and the Restless as Nina Webster's boyfriend, Tomas del Cerro, and was nominated for an ALMA Award (an award reserved for Latino/a performers) as Outstanding Actor in a Daytime Soap Opera for his work as Tomas Del Cerro, an aloof writer from New York.

 Quinn also appeared extensively in television guest-star roles in crime and thriller dramas.
 He was lead guest star in an episode of JAG (1995).
 On CBS's The Fugitive, Quinn played Victor Gutierrez, a DEA agent with an edge, and played the recurring role of Islamic terrorist Syed Ali on Fox's series 24.
 Other TV guest starring roles occurred in Criminal Minds, ER, CSI: Miami, The Glades, Navy NCIS, Alias, Crossing Jordan, In the Heat of the Night, Miami Vice, Red Shoe Diaries, The Handler, Soldier of Fortune, Good vs. Evil, Vengeance Unlimited, and The Adventures of Young Indiana Jones.
 Quinn also portrayed the final criminal/villain, Guillermo Beltran, in the long-running F/X series, The Shield.
-In 2008, Quinn joined Luke Perry and C. Thomas Howell in the western film A Gunfighter's Pledge.
+In 2008, Quinn joined Luke Perry and C. Thomas Howell in the western TV film A Gunfighter's Pledge.

 Quinn was one of the earlier working actors to branch out into contributing to video games with his role as a main character in Command & Conquer: Tiberian Sun (1999).
 In 2010–2011, he took part in the second season of the Italian TV series Il commissario Manara.